Scaleup-Excellenteam/exercise-2-3-implement-shell-FlyLeaff/README.md

 Use "exit" to exit the shell

+### help

+use "help" to get a function list

+### who

+gives me some credit and prints a link to the github page

 ---

 For detailed information on how to build and run the project, please refer to the sections below.